Sahara Sand Dune © Jamou

 Tagines, leatherware and jewellery (especially silver and turquoise items), Berber-crafted carpets and kelims, and products such as soap and cosmetics made from Argan oil.

 What to pack

 Take plenty of sunscreen along, even if travelling during the winter, and remember that Morocco's climate can be strange, changeable and extreme - so make sure you have at least one warm jacket with you in addition to all your t-shirts.
-You should dress more conservatively than you ordinarily might back home, especially females.
+Travellers should dress more conservatively than they ordinarily might back home, especially if they are women.